technomancy/paredit-screencast/outline.markdown

-# Paredit - Parenthetical Deftness
+# paredit (parenthetical deftness)

 ## Intro

 Some languages, most famously Lisp, require heavy use of parentheses.
 A good editor will provide a few tools to help you with this.
-A great editor (such as Emacs with Paredit installed) will go further, which is what we'll explore here.
+A great editor (such as Emacs with paredit installed) will go further, which is what we'll explore here.

 ## Insertion and Deletion